vladutmargineanu/Spring-Hibernate-Project/spring-demo-annotations/README.txt

-README
----

-Special Note about Destroy Lifecycle and Prototype Scope
+# Special Note about Destroy Lifecycle and Prototype Scope

 ---